 What is a default super fund?

 A default super fund, also known as an employer-nominated fund, is the superannuation fund into which your employer will make your super contributions if you do not nominate a fund of your own choosing.
 According to ATO rules, every employer is obliged to make super guarantee payments on behalf of eligible employees, and the default fund is where those payments will go unless an employee has nominated a super fund.

-According to MoneySmart, default super funds are intended to be simple, low-fee options, where an individual’s super is put to work in a single diversified investment option.
+According to Moneysmart, default super funds are intended to be simple, low-fee options, where an individual’s super is usually put to work in either a ‘single diversified’ or ‘lifecycle’ investment option.

 An employer can select any industry or retail super fund as their default fund, but their fund of choice must offer a MySuper account.
-According to MoneySmart, MySuper accounts are designed to be simple and cost-effective, and come with restrictions on what fees can be charged.
+According to Moneysmart, MySuper accounts are designed to be simple and cost-effective, and typically offer lower fees.

 Can I transfer my super to a different fund?